 Any student seeking an undergraduate major in the School of Journalism and Mass Communication can take any of the digital media electives.

-Students pursuing any B.S. degree in the School of Journalism and Mass Communication may pursue a concentration in Digital Media by taking MC 4315 Web Design & Publishing and six additional hours from the following digital media courses: MC4323, MC4324, MC3390, MC4325.
-The hours taken for the concentration may be used to satisfy MC required advanced electives of the degree.
+Students pursuing any B.S. degree in the School of Journalism and Mass Communication may pursue a concentration in Digital Media by taking MC 4315 Web Design & Publishing and six additional hours in digital courses.
+See the Undergraduate Digital Media Concentration page for details.

 MC4315 Web Design and Publishing.
 Students develop skills in web page construction including Web editing, image and graphic manipulation, animation, and audio and video editing.
 The course will cover the topics of design, content, and accessibility, as well as important social and ethical issues associated with online publishing.
 Required for Digital Media Concentration.

 MC4323 Multimedia Journalism.
 Students are introduced to topics related to online journalism.
 Topics covered include the online journalism profession, Web credibility, online reporting sources, cyberlaw including libel and copyright, blogging and podcasting, and basic multimedia design.
 Students both critique and create online materials.

 MC4324 Visual Storytelling.
 This course is an introduction to basic elements of video journalistic storytelling for today’s converged newsrooms.
 Students gather information using journalism practices, such as in-person interviews, and learn to use video newsgathering technologies to produce stories for online and other digital platforms.